 Who is eligible to enrol?

-The prerequisite for Art History and Theory honours is a credit average in 48 senior credit points of Art History and Theory.
+The prerequisite for Art History and Theory honours is a credit average or higher in 48 senior credit points of Art History and Theory*.

 Students are also able to undertake Film Studies Honours - please see the Film Studies website for further information.

 * Please note: from 2015 the minimum requirement for entry into Honours will increase to an average of 70% or above across 48 senior credit points in the intended subject area/s.

 Prospective Honours students should make preliminary enquiries with the Department.
 This is not a formal enrolment and does not commit you to Honours should you change your mind; it is simply helpful for the Department to gain some sense of student numbers, and for students as a way of beginning to think about supervisors and thesis topics.